Board of Directors

 Margaret graduated from Purdue University, USA with a Masters degree in Psychological Sciences (Neuroscience) in 1995.
 She worked as a Pre-clinical Research Scientist at Neurocrine Biosciences in California before moving to NZ as a Scientist with Neuren Pharmaceuticals in Auckland.
 From there she moved to the Oncology Research Centre at Auckland DHB ac a Clinical Trials Coordinator and Team Leader before joining ACS as a Study Coordinator in January 2014.

 Chin graduated from Nanyang Technological University (Singapore) with a Bachelor in Biomedical Science and began her career in public health as a Medical Affairs Executive at Singapore’s Khoo Teck Puat Hospital, managing visiting consultants and clinical services.
 Later on, she would diversify into GMP quality assurance and clinical records management.
 Her interest in clinical research led her to pursue postgraduate studies in Pharmaceutical Sciences at the University of Auckland, graduating First in Course Awards for both Pharmaceutical Technique and Regulatory Affairs.
-Chin joined ACS in August 2016 as Research Assistant and progressed to Associate Study Coordinator to manage Hepatitis B trials.
+Chin joined ACS in August 2016 as Research Assistant and progressed to Associate Study Coordinator.
+Chin is currently Study Coordinator managing Hepatitis B trials.

 Born in Fiji, Roselyn graduated from University of Otago with a BSc (majoring in Microbiology) in 2004.
 She worked in Fiji with Group A Strep project team as research technician and did research with Menzies School of Health Research in Darwin Australia before moving to NZ permanently.
-She joined ACS in February 2009 and developed professionally through Laboratory Technician, Laboratory Supervisor, to Laboratory Manager.
-Following maternity leave, Roselyn returned to ACS as Associate Study Co-ordinator in October 2016
+She joined ACS in February 2009 and developed professionally through to Laboratory Manager.
+Following maternity leave, Roselyn returned to ACS and is currently a Study Coordinator.

 Amalini Jesuthasan (Laboratory Manager)